-At first, the dry powder minerals (and possibly OM) are put together.
-To keep track of the density and porosity during compaction, the exact amount and density of each initial constituent must be known.
+At first the dry powder minerals (and possibly OM) are put together.
+To keep track of the density and porosity during the compaction, the exact amount and density of each initial constituent must be known.
 The initial minerals must resemble a homogeneous powder.
 Otherwise, they are ground and/or oven-dried.
 The density of each constituent is measured using a helium pycnometer.
-According to the proportion needed for the final sample and the required initial volume, each constituent is weighed with a ± 0.01 g.
+According to the proportion needed for the final sample and the required initial volume, each constituent is weighed with a ± 0.01 g precision the amount of.
 Thereafter the constituents are poured in a bowl together and undergo a thorough dry mixing.

-Following this, the pore fluid is prepared from deionised water previously degassed for 24h under vacuum.
+Then the pore fluid is prepared from deionised water preliminary degassed for 24h under vacuum.
 Salts are then added to match the target brine composition.
 For the present sample set, a standard brine with 15g/L NaCl was used.
 The brine is then added to the dry mix of minerals.
-The liquid mix is subsequently stirred forat least 10min.
+The liquid mix is subsequently stirred for a substantial time.
 The operator ensures no dry packs of grains remain in the mix.
 When the slurry visually seems perfectly homogeneous, the mix is stirred further as a precaution.
-Ideally the mix must have a high volumetric water content (>75%) to prevent air bubbles being trapped in the sample.
+Ideally the mix must have a high water content (>75%) to prevent air bubbles being trapped in the sample.

 The mixture is poured into the compaction cell.
 The cell is equipped with P-wave transducers that record ultrasonic signals in the horizontal, vertical and two different off-axis directions.
 The theoretical height of the initial sample derived from the volumes of the different constituents is verified using a Vernier calliper.
+A Linear Variable Differential Transducer (LVDT) is installed on the actuator and will record the shortening, and by extrapolation the volume, of the sample during compaction.
 Elastic moduli and the ε and δ Thomsen's anisotropy parameters can be computed from the picking of the first P-wave arrival time and the corrected sample dimensions, throughout the compaction process.